Captain James A. Lovell Federal Health Care Center

 The psychology internship program at the FHCC has been in existence since its inception in the 1950’s as a VA internship at the North Chicago facility, and has been continuously accredited by the APA’s Committee on Accreditation since 1979.
-Its latest APA Accreditation review occurred in 2006.
-Its next accreditation review and site visit will occur in 2013.
+Its latest APA Accreditation review occurred in 2018.
+Its next accreditation review and site visit will likely occur in 2022.
 The psychology post-doctoral fellowship has been approved for the funding of one postdoctoral fellow since 2011 with continued support from the FHCC’s leadership.
 The psychology training mission is clearly consistent with the VA’s secondary (i.e., training) mission.
 The psychology Postdoctoral Fellowship program at Captain James A. Lovell FHCC meets all criteria for licensure in the state of Illinois.
 Once a Postdoctoral Fellow has completed the program at Captain James A. Lovell FHCC he or she would be eligible to apply to take the EPPP and subsequent licensure in Illinois.

 FHCC Lovell Web Site Link

 The FHCC Lovell web site can be found at http://www.lovell.fhcc.va.gov/.